Thelma Van Norte: Early life and education

 Thelma Louise Augostat was born in Indianapolis, the daughter of Otto Augostat and Maud Wilson Augostat.
 Her father was a plumber.
 She graduated from Arsenal Technical High School in 1927, at age 15.
 She earned a bachelor's degree from Indiana University and a master's degree from Georgia Women's College.
-She trained as a medical records librarian at Emory University Hospital, and held an LL.B. degree from the Woodrow Wilson College of Law.
+She trained as a medical records librarian at Emory University Hospital, and held an Bachelor of Laws degree from the Woodrow Wilson College of Law.

 Career

 Thelma Augostat played violin in a trio as a young woman.
 She became medical records librarian at a hospital in Macon, Georgia in 1959.
 There, Van Norte established a training program for blind medical transcriptionists.
 She was also a consultant to USAID, and spent time in British Guiana, teaching and establishing a medical records library at a hospital for leprosy patients.
 In the 1970s, she worked on contacting families of deceased Central State Hospital patients.
 "We just hunt, hunt, hunt until we get a clue," she explained in a 1973 newspaper article.